dhnorton/Cuis-Smalltalk-patterns/RoughGuide.md

 - Multiple views on a single model

 - Changes in views do not affect the model

+- Example of changing all views when one view changes

+- Example of changing one view having no effect on other views

-- Examples contrasting Observer Pattern and Dependency Mechanism
+- Contrasting Observer Pattern and Dependency Mechanism